 Breastfeeding takes practice.
 It takes time to work out which feeding and burping positions feel best.
 There aren't 'correct' positions, and it's about what feels most comfortable for you, so try them out to see what feels best.

-Where you need more in-depth support with feeding, all Kent & Medway Trusts have specialist infant feeding leads to ensure you get the right care.
+Where you need more in-depth support with feeding, all Kent and Medway trusts have specialist infant feeding leads to make sure you get the right care.

 Whatever your personal breastfeeding goals, there is support available.

 When your baby is newborn, you will produce a thick, yellow milk called colostrum.
 Although people talk about “milk coming in”, colostrum is also milk.
 Around three days after the birth, your breasts may feel fuller and heavier.
 The ‘mature milk’ your body makes at this stage is whiter and more liquid than colostrum.
 The hormonal change can come with temporary flu-like symptoms.

 Before this stage, colostrum contains all the goodness your baby needs.
 Often called “liquid gold”, it is nutritionally complete.
 It is full of protein and dense in nutrition.
 Your baby will need to feed very often at first, as his or her stomach is very small and breast milk is digested by their little tummy very quickly.

 If you have diabetes, gestational diabetes, take beta blockers or have had breast surgery, it can be helpful to collect colostrum while you are pregnant.
 Find out more here